RossPaterson/advent-of-code/2022/README.md

 This year had several quite difficult problems, but thankfully mixed in with easier ones.

+Some recurring themes:
+tree structures (days 7 and 21),
+simple searches (days 12 and 18),
+search optimization problems (days 16 and 19), spatial reasoning (days 15 and 22).
+Some problems were easier versions of puzzles from previous years (days 12, 14 and 20).
+The most novel were days 8, 9, 16, 17 and 22.

 I have added difficulty ratings based on how long I took to solve each puzzle.

 ## [Day 1: Calorie Counting](https://adventofcode.com/2022/day/1) \*